CeIest/SAO-Releases-Stalk/readme.md

 ## SAO Releases Stalk

 Personal project that allows to get people notified whenever an official selling site uploads a cover of a newly SAO release.
+Currently only supports Kadokawa.

 tested with Python 3.9.5 on Windows 10.